OSInside/kiwi/doc/source/quickstart.rst

     <source path="obs://Virtualization:Appliances:Builder/SLE_12_SP1"/>
  </repository>

-The Builder project configuration in the buildservice is setup to prefer the next generation KIWI over the legacy version.
+The Builder project configuration in the build service is setup to prefer the next generation KIWI over the legacy version.
 Thus adding the Builder repository inherits this project setup and activates building with the next generation KIWI.